-To on-board Azure Sentinel, you first need to connect to your data sources.
-Azure Sentinel comes with a number of connectors for Microsoft solutions, available out of the box and providing real-time integration, including Microsoft Threat Protection solutions, and Microsoft 365 sources, including Office 365, Azure AD, Azure ATP, and Microsoft Cloud App Security, and more.
+Once you have enabled Azure Sentinel, the first thing you need to do is connect your data sources.
+Azure Sentinel comes with a number of connectors for Microsoft solutions, available out of the box and providing real-time integration, including Microsoft 365 Defender (formerly Microsoft Threat Protection) solutions, Microsoft 365 sources (including Office 365), Azure AD, Microsoft Defender for Identity (formerly Azure ATP), Microsoft Cloud App Security, and more.
 In addition, there are built-in connectors to the broader security ecosystem for non-Microsoft solutions.
-You can also use common event format, Syslog or REST-API to connect your data sources with Azure Sentinel as well.
+You can also use Common Event Format (CEF), Syslog or REST-API to connect your data sources with Azure Sentinel.

 On the menu, select Data connectors.
 This page lets you see the full list of connectors that Azure Sentinel provides and their status.
 Select the connector you want to connect and select Open connector page.